bgunson/onboardpi/README.md

 # OnBoardPi

 OnBoardPi is the perfect project if you have a Raspiberry Pi (or other SBC) collecting dust and like to work on your car.
-It combines hardware and software to provide a unique way of monitoring your vehicles performance and health and can be used as a start point for turing any vehicle into a "smart car".
+It combines hardware and software to provide a unique way of monitoring your vehicles performance and health and can be used as a start point for turning any vehicle into a "smart car".
 Your OnBoardPi will host a web server which uses the websocket protocol to relay OBD (On Board Diagnostics) data to any device in realtime and does not require an active internet connection.

 [Try the Demo](https://bengunson.me/onboardpi/)